Robust Multivariate Functional Control Chart: Real-Case Study

-The RSW process quality is directly affected by electrode wear since the increase in weld numbers leads to changed electrical, thermal and mechanical contact conditions at electrode and sheet interfaces \citep{manladan2017review}.
-Thus, to take into account the wear issue, electrodes go through periodical renovations.
-In this setting, a paramount issue refers to the swift identification of DRCs mean shifts caused by electrode wear, which could be considered as a criterion for electrode life termination and guide the electrode renovation strategy.

-In the light of this, the 919 multivariate profiles corresponding to spot welds made immediately before electrode renewal are used to form the Phase I sample, whereas, the remaining 920 observations are used in Phase II to evaluate the proposed chart performance.
-We expect that the mean shift of the Phase II DRCs caused by electrode wear should be effectively captured by the proposed control chart.
-The RoMFCC is implemented as in the simulation study in Section \ref{sec_sim} with the training and tuning sets, each composed by 460 Phase I observations, randomly selected without remittance.
-As shown in Figure \ref{fig_drc} of Section \ref{sec_intro}, data are plausibly contaminated by several outliers.
-This is further confirmed by Figure \ref{fig_boxplot}, which shows the boxplot of the functional distance square roots $\sqrt{D_{i,fil}}$ (Equation \eqref{eq_dfil}) obtained from the FUF applied on the training set.
-Some components clearly show the presence of functional cellwise outliers that are possibly arranged in groups, while other components seem less severely contaminated.
+The RSW process quality is directly affected by electrode wear that leads to changes in electrical, thermal and mechanical contact conditions at electrode and metal sheet interfaces \citep{manladan2017review}.
+Foir this reason, electrodes are subjected to periodical tip dressing.
+Thus, a critical issue is the swift identification of DRCs mean shifts caused by electrode wear as a criterion to guide the electrode tip dressing program.
+To this aim, 919 observations of the multivariate functional quality characteristic corresponding to spot welds made immediately before electrode tip dressing are used to form the Phase I sample.
+The remaining 920 observations are used in Phase II to compare the in-line monitoring performance of the proposed RoMFCC with that of competing methods.
+The RoMFCC is implemented as in Section \ref{sec_sim}, where 460 Phase I observations, which are randomly selected without remittance, are used as training set and the remaining 459 ones as tuning set.
+Figure \ref{fig_boxplot} shows the boxplot of the functional distance square root $\sqrt{D_{i,fil}}$ (Equation \eqref{eq_dfil}) obtained from the FUF applied on the 460 Phase I observation of the training set.
+This figure confirms the outlier contamination in the training set, as already illustrated by Figure \ref{fig_drc} for 100 randomly sampled DRCs.

-Figure \ref{fig_ccreal} shows the application of the proposed RoMFCC.
+Figure \ref{fig_ccreal} shows the Hotelling's $ T^2 $ and $SPE$ control charts of the RoMFCC framework for the real-case study data set.

-The vertical line separates the monitoring statistics calculated for the tuning set, on the left, and the Phase II data set on the right, while the horizontal lines define the control limits.
-Note that, a significant number of tuning set observations are signaled as OC, highlighted in red in Figure \ref{fig_ccreal}.
-This is expected because these points may include functional casewise outlier not filtered out by the FUF.
-In the monitoring phase, many points are signaled as OCs by the RoMFCC.
-In particular, the RoMFCC signals 72.3\% of the observations in the Phase II data set as OC.
-This shows that the proposed method is particularly sensible to mean shifts caused by an increased electrode wear.
+The vertical line separates the monitoring statistics calculated for the tuning set, on the left, and the Phase II sample on the right, while the control limits are shown as horizontal lines.
+Note that the number of tuning set observations that plot above the control limits is expected because these points may include functional casewise outlier not filtered out by the FUF.
+In Phase II, the RoMFCC signals 72.3\% of the observations as OC, which reflects the proposed method performance in tracking mean shifts caused by electrode wear.